outfoxxed/hy3/README.md

       inputs.nixpkgs.follows = "nixpkgs";
     };

-    hyprland.url = "github:hyprwm/Hyprland";
-    # or "github:hyprwm/Hyprland?ref=v{version}" for a release version of hyprland
+    hyprland.url = "github:hyprwm/Hyprland?ref=v{version}"; # where {version} is the hyprland release version
+    # or "github:hyprwm/Hyprland" to follow the development branch

     hy3 = {
-      url = "github:outfoxxed/hy3";
-      # or "github:outfoxxed/hy3?ref=hl{version}" for a release version of hyprland
+      url = "github:outfoxxed/hy3?ref=hl{version}"; # where {version} is the hyprland release version
+      # or "github:outfoxxed/hy3" to follow the development branch.
+      # (you may encounter issues if you dont do the same for hyprland)
       inputs.hyprland.follows = "hyprland";
     };
   };